 Nothing makes me happier than seeing my designs brought to life by others.
 I love the colour choices and personal touches you add to the patterns.

 I’m also a huge fan of Pinterest so if you like my patterns I’d love it if you pin them, or visit my Pinterest page which showcases some wonderful inspirational crochet patterns – the talent out there blows my mind!

 Until next time.

-(C) DoraDoes 2018.
+(C) DoraDoes 2017.
 You may sell what you make from my patterns, but please credit me as the designer.
-The pattern is for personal use only and may not be shared.
-My photos may be shared with credit.
+The pattern is for personal use only and may not be shared or reproduced without prior written consent.